dogmaphobic/qgroundcontrol/README.md

 4. Now open the generated 'qgroundcontrol.vcxproj' file in Visual Studio.
 5. Compile and edit in Visual Studio.
 If you need to add new files, add them to qgroundcontrol.pro and re-run qmake from step 3.

+#### Alternate (Qt Creator IDE) Build Type (Any OS)
+All steps below assume you already have a running software development enviroment (i.e. gcc/g++ on Ubuntu, Xcode on Mac OSX along with the command line tools, Visual Studio on Windows, etc.) along with the various external dependencies.
+* Download the Qt Online Installer executable from <http://www.qt.io/download-open-source/>
+    * On Ubuntu, you have to set the file to executable: `chmod +x ~/Downloads/qt-opensource-linux-x64-1.6.0-8-online.run\`
+* Run the installer and follow the installation steps.
+    * Select the directory you want to install Qt, which is handy if you don't want to install system wide or don't have root access.
+    * Select the components you want to install. *Tools* will be selected by default.
+You also want to install the Qt 5.4 module along with the runtimes you are interested in (i.e. 32-Bit for Windows, etc.).
+On Ubuntu, *Android armv7* will be selected by default as well.
+You may or may not want to install that, depending on your desire to target that platform.
+Same idea for OS X. It will have *iOS* Kits selected as well.
+    * Accept the license and it will download all the necessary modules and install where you told to install.
+* Go to the Qt Creator directory
+    * `~/local/Qt/Tools/QtCreator/bin` for Ubuntu (if that's where you installed it)
+    * `C:/usr/Qt/Tools/QtCreator/bin` for Windows (if that's where you installed it)
+    * `~/local/Qt/Qt Creator.app` for OS X (if that's where you installed it)
+* Launch Qt Creator and open the `qgroundcontrol.pro` project.

+When you open a project in Qt Creator for the first time, it will ask what targets (*Kits*) you want to install.
+The options will depend on what modules you downloaded above.
+For instance, on Mac OS X you would select *Desktop Qt 5.4.1 clang 64bit*.
+It's also a good idea to go into *Projects/Build Steps* (side tool bar) and select Make *Details*.
+For *Make Arguments*, add `-jx` (`/J x` on Windows) where `x` is at least the numbers of cores you have.
+That is, if you are running on a Mac Pro with 24 cores, you would use `-j24`.
+That will run 24 concurrent compiler instances at a time and run the build a whole lot faster.
+Your mileage may vary depending on your disk IO throughput.

 ### Additional build notes for all supported OS

 * Debug Builds: By default qmake will create makefiles for a release build.
 If you want a debug build add `CONFIG+=debug` to the command line.